hongminhcbg/gcp-ace/iam.md

     Member: Who?
     Roles: Set of permissions
     Permissions: what action (list, get, delete)? what resources (app.log)?
-    Policy: assign roles to members
+    Policy: assign roles to members or group

 cmd: